Calpurniax/modulo-1-evaluacion-final/README.md

 npm start
 ```

-## About the Evaluation
+## About the evaluation

 It consists on developing a web-site using HTML and Css/Sass, with a pre-made design.
 We were required to use some good stuff like:

 - HTML partials
 - Flexbox/ grid
 - Responsive design with mediaqueries
-- some interactions (using hover with transition/ animation)
+- Some interactions (using hover with transition/ animation)
 - Github
 - Other Sass fun things like mixin